SalesforceCloudServices/ltng-support-url-hack/README.md

 Note the `@CHANGE` sections and make the appropriate changes.

-@TODO: link the changes to specific sections in github repo

 <table><tr><th>Placeholder</th><th>Description</th><th>Example</th></tr>
 <tr><td colspan='3'><b>Change 1 - Retrieve the base object info - to use for default values</b></td></tr>
 <tr><td>YOUR_BASE_SOBJECT_API_NAME__c</td><td>the API Name of the base SObject</td><td>ex: Account or CustomObject__c</td></tr>